Ajay-Krishna00/SafeBite/README.md

 - 🧠 AI-Powered Ingredient Analysis.SafeBite uses AI to analyze ingredients and generate a personalized summary based on the user's allergies, medical conditions, and dietary preferences.
 - ⚠️ Smart Warnings for Harmful Substances.Automatically detects and highlights ingredients that may be harmful or incompatible with the user's health profile.
 - 👤 User Profiles with Health Preferences.Users can save their conditions (e.g., diabetes, gluten intolerance, allergies), enabling fully personalized health checks.
+- 🧾 AI Recommendations.
+Suggests alternative or healthier food products based on the user's allergens, medical conditions, and dietary preferences.

 ### 🔹 For Shopkeepers: